Pedal Confusion Happens - to the best of us! Women and the Elderly seem particularly prone.

 High heeled shoes or poorly made shoes may be to blame, too.
 Women wear the worst sort of shoes (as do old people) tending to concentrate on style more than comfort.
 You cannot "feel" through a hard leather sole, and a high heel?
 Forgetaboutit!

 There are documented cases of cars slipping into gear, particularly some Fords and Chrysler's that pop out of "Park" and into "Reverse".
+(UPDATE: A reader notes that they don't "pop out" of Park, but rather tend not go get into Park due to linkage issues).
 However, in recent years, pedal interlocks have been installed in most cars, requiring your foot to be on the brake before the car can be pulled out of Park.
 This also eliminates problems when children try to pull on the shift lever (or pets, for that matter).

 So what can you do to help prevent pedal confusion?
 A few things: